 As the country was suffering a terrible drought which resulted in crop destruction and famine, the Korean people began losing faith in Buddhism.
 It was the catalyst for Naong’s dream of a sea god telling him to build a temple at the edge of Bongrae Mountain, which would solve the country’s problems.

-Statues of the Buddha and various halls are scattered across the coast with the waves crashing against the rocks edge.
-The sound of crashing waves is the rhythmic beat to the chanting of prayers across the temples grounds.
-Its truly an extraordinary temple in an even more spectacular surrounding.
+Statues of the Buddha and various halls are scattered across the coast with the waves crashing against the rock’s edge.
+The sound of crashing waves is the rhythmic beat to the chanting of prayers across the temple’s grounds.
+It’s truly an extraordinary temple in even more spectacular surroundings.

 Constructed by monk Ui Sang in 678, the temple has been home to many devoted monks since its restoration following its destruction during the Imjin War.
-Within the courtyard there are several halls of various sizes.
+Within the courtyard, there are several halls of various sizes.
 Some including Daeungjeon Hall set a fine example of Joseon Dynasty design.
-Each and every hall are filled with regular loyal gathering of Buddhist and worshipping visitors alike.
+Every hall is filled with a regular loyal gathering of Buddhist and worshipping visitors alike.

 The temple like others found in Korea offers a unique opportunity to experience your own enlightenment.
-Beomeosa partakes in the temple-stay program, which gives opportunity to visitors to experience Buddhist culture and daily life.
+Beomeosa partakes in the temple-stay program, which allows visitors to experience Buddhist culture and daily life.

 This is a truly quirky attraction and certainly one of the best photo opportunities that the area has to offer.
-Gamcheon Culture Village is the results of student’s efforts in 2009 which turned this once mountainside slum into one of Busan’s biggest tourist destinations.
+Gamcheon Culture Village is the result of students’ efforts in 2009 which turned this once mountainside slum into one of Busan’s biggest tourist destinations.

-The students make-over resulted in practically every structure along the hillside being given a bright vibrant colour and a selection of artwork placed on walls, roads and everywhere in-between.
-Artwork vary from murals to graffiti and everything in-between.
+The students’ make-over resulted in practically every structure along the hillside being given a bright vibrant colour and a selection of artwork placed on walls, roads and everywhere in between.
+Artwork varies from murals to graffiti and everything in between.
 The results speak for themselves.

 With the plastic surgery came an influx of businesses looking to capitalise.
 Among the different streets are several galleries, cafes, nick-nack stores and such welcomed to keep increasing the area’s economy.

-This less than humble fish market is the largest found throughout Korea, in the prime fishing destination.
-Busan’s booming development is in no small parts due to its advantageous coastal location and the harvest of the sea.
+This less-than-humble fish market is the largest found throughout Korea, in the prime fishing destination.
+Busan’s booming development is in no small part due to its advantageous coastal location and the harvest of the sea.
 Evidence of Jagalchi Market’s influence seeps into the surrounding streets.
 Each merchant within a mile radius is flogging their own display of sea life on offer for your consumption.

-The enormous market has been a landmark of the city ever since the Korean war when it was solidified as a purley fish orientated market.
-Within the seemingly endless expanse of the market you’ll find consecutive rows of endless aquariums separated to each individuals personal storefront.
+The enormous market has been a landmark of the city ever since the Korean war when it was solidified as a purely fish-orientated market.
+Within the seemingly endless expanse of the market, you’ll find consecutive rows of endless aquariums separated by each individual’s personal storefront.
 The classic Scooby-Doo scene of repeated vendors and aquatic life selling identical products seemingly to infinity.

-Some nations have also dedicated some fascinating monuments for their fallen, which command each nations groups of graves.
+Some nations have also dedicated some fascinating monuments for their fallen, which command each nation’s groups of graves.
 These monuments mostly came from those nations that received the highest number of casualties.
-Such as Australia, Canada, USA, Turkey and New Zealand just to name a few.
+Such as Australia, Canada, the USA, Turkey and New Zealand just to name a few.

-Along with the staggering number of grave sites, within you’ll also find the Memorial Service Hall and Memorabilia Hall.
+Along with the staggering number of grave sites, you’ll also find the Memorial Service Hall and Memorabilia Hall.
 These will provide some deeper history on what brought the fallen to rest here.
-There are also a number of other monuments, including the Wall of Remembrance.
+There are also several other monuments, including the Wall of Remembrance.
 This particular monument holds the names of every lost soul around a central fountain.

-The park holds a number of individual attractions within, some of which hold their own myths.
-At the very tip of the island you’ll find Yeongdo lighthouse, the best photo opportunity the park has to offer.
-Beneath the lighthouse you’ll find Sinseon Rock named for the myth that this was once a prime place of relaxation for gods and goddesses.
-At this site you’ll also find a statue called Mangbuseok, dedicated to the story of a woman who would stand there waiting for her husband to return after being taken to Japan.
+The park holds several individual attractions within, some of which hold their own myths.
+At the very tip of the island, you’ll find Yeongdo lighthouse, the best photo opportunity the park has to offer.
+Beneath the lighthouse, you’ll find Sinseon Rock named for the myth that this was once a prime place of relaxation for gods and goddesses.
+At this site, you’ll also find a statue called Mangbuseok, dedicated to the story of a woman who would stand there waiting for her husband to return after being taken to Japan.
 Along with two temples on either side of the park; Gumyeongsa and Taejongsa Temple, there’s plenty on offer.

-For the lazy amongst you who’m don’t relish the opportunity to walk along the rise and falls of the island, then there is a “train” driving in-between all the sites worth seeing.
-You’ll be able to enjoy the park at all hours of the day as its always open.
-Which means you could both enjoy the spectacular sites at sunset, as well as the lighthouse at its full potential during the night.
+For the lazy amongst you who don’t relish the opportunity to walk along the rise and falls of the island, then there is a “train” driving in between all the sites worth seeing.
+You’ll be able to enjoy the park at all hours of the day as it’s always open.
+This means you could both enjoy the spectacular sites at sunset, as well as the lighthouse at its full potential during the night.

 Once home to two humble cinemas built following the nation’s liberation from Japanese rule, since then the area has undergone a major renovation for the upcoming Busan International Film Festival transformed the area.
 Today the square has become one of the centres of Busan’s money and fashion.
 Not only has the make-over done wonders for the Korean film industry, but has also gone a long way to put Busan on the map as an International city.

 Marking the advancements in the Korean film industry, BIFF square represents Busan’s status as an international cultural city.
-You’ll also find a mini walk-of-fame.
-Mostly representing names of majour Korean stars, there are a few famous names with the likes of Willem Dafoe and Oliver Stone.
+You’ll also find a mini walk of fame.
+Mostly representing names of major Korean stars, there are a few famous names with the likes of Willem Dafoe and Oliver Stone.

-The influence of the squares renovations have spread across the surrounding area, bringing with it the congregation of high-class stores, bright lights and flash advertisements.
-Its also another great stop for the foodies amongst you, with the orderly lines of snack stalls of all variety lining each street.
+The influence of the squares renovations has spread across the surrounding area, bringing with it the congregation of high-class stores, bright lights and flash advertisements.
+It’s also another great stop for the foodies amongst you, with the orderly lines of snack stalls of all varieties lining each street.

 Noticeable from all around Busan, it stands at 120 meters as a talisman for the city.
 The spectacularly illuminated tower has been designed to model a Pagoda at Bulguksa Temple in Gyeongju.
 The tower also offers an opportunity to mount its peak and observe the expanse of the city and the coast.

 It will also provide an equally incredible site at night, glowing in consecutive changing colours.
-Along with the tower you’ll find several other unique pieces of architecture such as the Bell of the Citizens a flower clock and a monument for the independence activists Baeksan An Hee-je.
+Along with the tower, you’ll find several other unique pieces of architecture such as the Bell of the Citizens a flower clock and a monument for the independence activist Baeksan An Hee-je.
 None greater than the statue of the Great Admiral Yi Sun-sin.

-The shore-line really comes to life when the sun goes down, as the light show begins.
-This incredible piece of architecture crossing the city’s coast has been a popular site for many tourist’s camera.
+The shoreline really comes to life when the sun goes down, as the light show begins.
+This incredible piece of architecture crossing the city’s coast has been a popular site for many tourist cameras.
 It has been made even more of a fantastic view at night, with the addition of hundreds of LEDs which now beam the bridge alight.